 It’s important to keep in mind that a lot of what snacks and treats you will find onboard will depend a lot on your specific trip.
 Your itinerary and the actual ship itself may lend to more or less themed treats.
-So even if you see some cute holiday themed treats on Instagram or other online sources, that doesn’t always mean that’s what you’re going to find on your cruise.
+So even if you see some cute holiday-themed treats on Instagram or other online sources, that doesn’t always mean that’s what you’re going to find on your cruise.
 In general, The Dream and The Fantasy have more since they are bigger ships.
 We are excited to see what the Disney Wish has to offer!

-That being said, both Halloween on the High Seas and Very Merrytime had a great selection of holiday themed treats, but again this is a hard one to judge since it’s mostly going to depend on your ship.
+Both Halloween on the High Seas and Very Merrytime have a great selection of holiday-themed treats.
+Again this is a hard one to judge since it’s mostly going to depend on your ship.
 We call this category a tie, because, well, we can.
 And in all honesty, it’s one that’s going to change from year to year and ship to ship.
 And that’s what keeps it interesting!

 Is the Disney Halloween Cruise or Christmas Cruise Better?